What Is Syphilis?

 Syphilis is a highly contagious disease that’s mostly spread through sexual activity, including oral and anal sex.
 The infected person often doesn’t know that they have the disease and passes it on to their sexual partner.

-Syphilis was once a major public health threat, commonly causing serious long-term health problems such as arthritis, brain damage, and blindness.
-It defied effective treatment until the late 1940s, when the antibiotic penicillin was first developed.
+Syphilis was once a major public health threat.
+It can cause serious long-term problems such as arthritis, brain damage, and blindness.
+There wasn’t an effective treatment until the late 1940s, when the antibiotic penicillin was developed.

-According to the CDC, the rate of new cases of syphilis had plummeted in the 1990's and in the year 2000 it reached an all time low since reporting began in 1941.
-However, new cases of syphillis doubled between 2005 and 2013 from 8,724 to 16,663.
+According to the CDC, the rate of new cases of syphilis plummeted in the 1990s.
+In 2000, it reached an all-time low since reporting began in 1941.
+But the disease has been on the increase ever since.

 |Secondary stage rash on the palms of the hands.|